13 Students Take Class on Taylor Swift at UT Austin

 Scala treats Swift’s songs like the historical literature she teaches rather than talking about Swift herself.
 While many students are usually thoroughly informed on Swift and her love, life, and liberty, Scala “uses that interest but unplugs it.”
 She humorously told me that she knows every literature professor wants their students to know the quotes they teach, but her Swiftie students take that to the next level.
 She finds her students know the work she teaches “better than she does.”

-Scala honors Swift inside and outside of class – “She’s on all the time, it's my homework.”
+Scala appreciates Swift inside and outside of class – “She’s on all the time, it's my homework.”
 She tries to catch up with her students and their knowledge despite being a long-time Swiftie herself.
 While not having the pleasure of taking Scala’s class, I can only imagine the discussions are beyond engaging; it’s not often students know just as much as their professors about a subject.
 Similarly, it’s not often one single living pop star merits this amount of thought and discussion.

 Swift and her work are unique, idiosyncratic concepts to teach.
-Scala honors this by making her class about more than Swift’s life.
+Scala respects this by making her class about more than Swift’s life.
 She makes it about her work, the hidden and blatant messages, her talent, and everything in between.
 She delicately studies Swift.
 So much so she teaches students how to tell the difference between “All Too Well” (the 5 minute version) and “All Too Well” (the 10 minute version) based solely on the notes.

 As a graduate of Harvard’s Ph.D. program, Scala is well-versed in literature and poetry and uses that to further appreciate Swift’s work, and vice versa.
 Swift and the literature Scala teaches are dependable on each other in order to learn the material.
 Through 500-word essays every Friday and one final paper, students can analyze one of Swift’s verses with the Oxford Dictionary and build up their knowledge to analyze an “interpreted” controversy of Swift’s.

 Scala teaches the complexities of Swift’s work in hopes that her students can create their own thoughts and complexities about the intertwining of historical literary arts and current popular music.
-And on account of Scala, her students do just that – “They want to do more than I assign them…They’re open to volunteering…it’s very luxurious,” she says.
+On account of Scala, her students do just that – “They want to do more than I assign them…They’re open to volunteering…it’s very luxurious,” she says.

 Scala honors old poetry that people have no patience for with the world’s favorite tortured poet – Swift.
 Scala recounts that this old poetry comes from a universe of “male-to-female seduction” and “slapping it next to Taylor Swift” shows that those concepts are still alive and well and present in our everyday music.
 We celebrate that, so why only tolerate it in old English?